-- Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Department Chair. - o Microbiology (BIOL 2211K) will not have to be repeated. - Anatomy and physiology coursework (BIOL 2411K and 2412K) will need to be repeated if they are older than 5 years of age if the applicant is not an active healthcare professional (defined here as an LPN or Paramedic).
-However, if one or both of these courses is older than 5 years of age, the applicant may elect to retake either both courses or only Human Anatomy & Physiology II (BIOL 2412K) to meet this requirement. - o If an applicant is an active healthcare professional (defined here as an LPN or paramedic), their anatomy and physiology coursework (BIOL 2411K and 2412K) will need to be repeated if they are older than 8 years of age.
-However, if one or both of these courses is older than 8 years of age, the applicant may elect to retake either both courses or only Human Anatomy & Physiology II (BIOL 2412K) to meet this requirement. - It is recommended that ASN students applying for the Evening Program, and required for students applying to the Hybrid Program, have completed all core courses required for nursing prior to enrolling in NURS 1101: Fundamentals of Nursing. - A letter grade of "C" or better is required in all associate Core curriculum courses. - Student within the ASN program must have completed all Core courses required in the nursing program prior to enrolling in the last semester (NURS 2115) of the nursing program.
+- Microbiology (BIOL 2211K) will not have to be repeated. - Anatomy and physiology coursework (BIOL 2411K and 2412K) will need to be repeated if they are older than 5 years of age if the applicant is not an active healthcare professional (defined here as an LPN or Paramedic).
+However, if one or both of these courses is older than 5 years of age, the applicant may elect to retake either both courses or only Human Anatomy & Physiology II (BIOL 2412K) to meet this requirement. - If an applicant is an active healthcare professional (defined here as an LPN or paramedic), their anatomy and physiology coursework (BIOL 2411K and 2412K) will need to be repeated if they are older than 8 years of age.
+However, if one or both of these courses is older than 8 years of age, the applicant may elect to retake either both courses or only Human Anatomy & Physiology II (BIOL 2412K) to meet this requirement. - It is recommended that ASN students applying for the Evening Program, and required for students applying to the Hybrid Program, have completed all core courses required for nursing prior to enrolling in NURS 1101: Fundamentals of Nursing. - A letter grade of "C" or better is required in all associate Core curriculum courses. - Student within the ASN program must have completed all Core courses required in the nursing program prior to enrolling in the last semester of the nursing program.